vuejs/v2.vuejs.org/source/guide/index.md

 Technically, it provides the **[ViewModel](#ViewModel)** layer of the MVVM pattern, which connects the **[View](#View)** and the **[Model](#Model)** via two way **[Data Bindings](#Data_Binding)**.

-Philosophically, the goal is to allow the developer to embrace an extremely minimal mental model when dealing with interfaces - there's only one type of object you need to worry about: the ViewModel.
+Philosophically, the goal is to allow the developer to embrace an extremely simple mental model when dealing with interfaces - there's only one type of object you need to worry about: the ViewModel.
 It is where all the view logic happens, and manipulating the ViewModel will automatically keep the View and the Model in sync.
+You can roughly think of them as composable components.
 Actuall DOM manipulations and output formatting are abstracted away into **[Directives](#Directive)** and **[Filters](#Filter)**.

 Vue.js shares a number of concepts with AngularJS, but is overall much simpler.
 If you have used Angular before, you will find vue.js very easy to pick up.